Friday, March 17, 2017

 Dressed in favorite pantyhose.

-Anastasia-Eva: I can say frankly – it was the reaction of parents and close friends.
-By the way, even nowadays not all of my former friends and relatives know about me as a transgender woman and a photo model.
-I didn't do official or public coming out.
-But it was not possible to hide information and I should treat it philosophically, without adding unnecessary fear.
-It is easy to speak and write.
-I agree.
-But I floundered in doubt, tortured and internally eating myself at the beginning.
+Anastasia-Eva: Honestly, the hardest part was the reaction from my parents and close friends.
+Even now, not all of my former friends and family know that I’m a transgender woman and a photo model.
+I never made an official or public coming out.
+But it was impossible to keep it hidden forever, and I had to approach it with a philosophical mindset, without letting unnecessary fear take over.
+It’s easy to talk about it now, I agree.
+But in the beginning, I was filled with doubt, torment, and self-doubt, constantly battling internally.

-Monika: At the time of your coming out, did you have any transgender role models that you could follow?
+Monika: When you came out, did you have any transgender role models to look up to?

-I create my image, improve my appearance, and even make a purchase - the things that make me closer to the Woman in these moments.
-As you can see, it appears in the mind first, and then it is implemented.
-I didn't have idols among transgendered celebrities and by and my knowledge in this area was weak.
-Once upon a time dreamed about being a sexy secretary, an actress, and even a businesswoman working in the office of a large company!
+Anastasia-Eva: My transgender role model has always been Lady Anastasia-Eva Kristel Domani, myself.
+From a young age, I felt feminine traits within me, so this role is not temporary, even if it might have seemed that way to others in the past.
+I love to think, imagine, and dream, whether it’s before bed or while watching the rain through the window in the countryside.
+I create my image, refine my appearance, and even make purchases, things that help me feel closer to the Woman I envision in those moments.
+As you can see, it all begins in the mind, and then I bring it into reality.
+I didn’t have idols among transgender celebrities, and my knowledge in that area was limited.
+But I used to dream of being a sexy secretary, an actress, and even a businesswoman working in the office of a large company!

 Last preparations before the photo session.

-Monika: What do you think about the perception of transgender women in Ukrainian society?
+Monika: How do you think transgender women are perceived in Ukrainian society?
 How are they portrayed in the media?

-Anastasia-Eva: The perception in society is quite ambiguous.
-It is easier for transgenders to find understanding and support in large cities, where there are many educated persons and cosmopolitan young people.
-Young and middle-aged people travel a lot, actively communicate on social networks, and are not burdened by the stereotypes of the Soviet past.
+Anastasia-Eva: The perception in society is quite mixed.
+It’s easier for transgender people to find understanding and support in large cities, where there are many educated individuals and cosmopolitan young people.
+These younger and middle-aged people travel frequently, communicate actively on social networks, and are less burdened by the stereotypes of the Soviet past.
+There’s more media coverage about people who are transitioning or have undergone sex reassignment.
+National TV channels often invite transgender women to appear on talk shows, reality shows, and various auditions for dancing and singing competitions.
+There is a growing media trend focused on people with non-traditional gender identities.

 END OF PART 1